Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to have dinner in Hirsingue?
 Auberge des 3 Vallées

-This small family inn run by Annick and Pieter Harens is nestled in the village of Hirsingue, a 5-minute walk from the B&B I just told you about, which makes it the ideal place to eat if you are staying there.
-The restaurant offers rich and varied local cuisine, and I particularly advise you to taste the Sundgau specialty that I loved, the famous fried carp (good tip given at the B&B where we stayed, take the “filet” of fried carp to avoid the bones / €20.30).
+This small family inn run by Annick and Pieter Harens is nestled in the village of Hirsingue, a 5-minute walk from the B&B I just told you about above, which makes it the ideal place to eat if you are staying there.
+The restaurant offers a rich and varied local cuisine, and I particularly advise you to taste the Sundgau specialty that I loved: the famous fried carp (a good tip given at the B&B where we stayed: take the “fillet” of fried carp to avoid bones / €20.30).
 A must-try in the region!
-For dessert, I also recommend the iced Kougelhopf with Alsatian kirsch (€7.90).
+For dessert, I also recommend the iced kougelhopf with Alsatian kirsch (€7.90).

 Auberge des 3 Vallées